-A gallery of images of ' Off the Rails' is shown below.
+A full gallery of images of ' Off the Rails' is shown below.

 The owners have paid great attention to detail to ensure guests' comfort and enjoyment, from the heating and lighting to the quality of the furnishings, with LCD televisions, music system, DVD players and an open fire in the lounge.
 The station can accommodate up to 6 people, with parking just outside the building, and just a few minutes from the centre of the village.

 As the accommodation is all at ground floor level it is suitable for guests with special needs.